rockerritesh/Microvasculature_Structures/README.md

-> This code is for the competation organized on Kaggle [HuBMAP - Hacking the Human Vasculature](https://www.kaggle.com/competitions/hubmap-hacking-the-human-vasculature/overview)
+> This code is for the Competition organized on Kaggle [HuBMAP - Hacking the Human Vasculature](https://www.kaggle.com/competitions/hubmap-hacking-the-human-vasculature/overview)

 Train Data